fcostin/tcplb/docs/BETTER.md

 At a minimum, a server must support reading the following kinds of SANs out of the client's x509 cert to define `Ids(c)`:
 -   email addresses
 -   DNS names
 A server may choose to implement support additional kinds of SANs defined in [rfc5280](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.6).

+Server implementations are encouraged to consider normalisation of SAN data when implementing authoration component.

 A single x509 client certificate for an authenticated client may bind 0, 1 or many SANs to the client's public key.
 The set of upstreams that a client is authorised to be forwarded to is